lep/jassdoc/Readme.md

 # Build

+## By hand

-To build this project you need a somewhat recent GHC, the haskell library megaparsec-7, gnu make and the sqlite3 cli binary.
+To build this project you need a somewhat recent GHC, cabal, gnu make and the sqlite3 cli binary.
+To build jass.db all you have to do is to clone the repository and run `make` inside it.

+## nix

+If you have a working [nix/nixos](https://nixos.org/) installation you can use the provided flake file and simply run `nix build github:lep/jassdoc`.